Davey Ray Moor: Biography

 Davey Ray Moor was born as David Raymond Moore in Beirut, his father was an accountant for the United Nations.
-As a teen he had asthma attacks and was confined indoors where he learned to play the piano by playing along to Elton John and David Bowie.
-He was raised in Canberra and Sydney.
-In Canberra he had attended Copland College alongside Russell Kilbey and Charles Ratcliffe.
+As a child he had asthma and was confined indoors where he taught himself to play the piano by playing along to Elton John and David Bowie.
+He was raised in Sydney then Canberra.
+In Canberra he had attended Copland College alongside Russell Kilbey (The Crystal Set) and drummer Charles Ratcliffe.

 In 1983 Moor, on keyboards and vocals, with Kilbey, Phil Maher and Ratcliffe formed a psychedelic rock group, the Crystal Set, in Sydney.
 Moor also supplied keyboards for the psychedelic band, the Church, on two of their extended plays, Remote Luxury (March 1984) and Persia (August).
 The Crystal Set issued their debut album, From Now On, in May 1987 – which included the track, "Flat Earth", written by Moor.
-He left the Crystal Set in April 1988.
 The album went to the top of the Australian Independent Chart, and was well received by the critics.

 Moor relocated to the United Kingdom where he began working at The Beatmasters' studio as a media and film composer.
 He later established a recording studio near Glastonbury where, for the next decade, he composed soundtracks for television, film, advertising and documentaries.
-In 1998, with partners Robin Brown and Zennor Alexander, Moor contributed the soundtrack to the BAFTA-winning Best Documentary for a Channel 4 "Dispatches" film.
-Other prizes included Best Short for an MTV ident at the New York Film Festival in 1993.
+In 1998, with partners Robin Brown (later of Cousteau and Zennor Alexander, Moor contributed the soundtrack to the BAFTA-winning 1998 Best Documentary for a Channel 4 "Dispatches" film.

 Clients across this period include Pepsi, Budweiser, Bacardi, Nintendo, Nissan, Remington, the BBC, Channel 4, ITV, MTV, VH-1 and Sky.
 All the while Moor continued to develop his idea for original songs, eventually writing all the songs that were to become the launchpad for Cousteau.

 Toward the end of the nineties, Moor recruited Cousteau and the band recorded a collection of his songs.
 An invitation to play on Later With Jools Holland on the BBC launched the band into the mainstream.
 In 2000, Chris Blackwell's Palm Pictures released the recordings as a self-titled album.
 With baritone Liam McKahey singing all but two of the songs (Moor leads the vocals on the others), Cousteau's lounge-set sound was presented with the perfect raft upon which Moor's romantic sound could float.
 The band received both enthusiastic reviews (Single of the Week, The Times, Album of The Week, The Guardian, 5-stars, Uncut) and sales throughout the United Kingdom and Europe and met with substantial success in the United States.

 Capturing the allure of its predecessor, a second album Sirena replicated its critical and substantial commercial success yet Moor departed the band prior to their third American tour.
 Instead he chose to work as a producer on Italian singer Cristina Donà's album, which achieved critical acclaim and went to No. 4 on the Italian Charts.